rh-fieldwork/ceph-canary/README.md

 The default namespace for this project is ceph-canary.
 Unless necessary, we recommend using the default namespace.
 To use a different name for the namespace please follow the steps in Appendix A: Changing the namespace name before continuing.

 - Log in as an admin user to the api server.
-- Change directory to <git directory>.
+- Go to the ceph-canary git directory.
 - Run the script create_namespace.sh

 ### Cloning the git repository